- 1 What is an administration order in the UK?

 There are no formal restrictions on the kinds of debts that can be included in an administration order, but in practice, a judge may decide to leave certain debts out.
 This is more likely to happen with debts arising from criminal fines or council tax arrears, but what can and can’t be included in an order will very much depend on your own circumstances.

-It is also possible for a creditor to object to being included in an administration order, and if this happens the court will call a hearing to decide whether it is fair, just and reasonable to leave a debt out of the order.
+It is also possible for a creditor to object to being included, and if this happens the court will call a hearing to decide whether it is fair, just and reasonable to leave a debt out of the order.

 What are the advantages and disadvantages of an administration order?